MSHANKAR028/MSHANKAR028/README.md

 - 👋 Hi, everyone, my name is Mahima Shankar
-- 👀 I’m interested in
+- 👀 A little about me:
-- Writing stories and programming in my spare time.
+- I love writing stories and programming small projects at my spare time.
 - 🌱 I’m currently learning
 - Website development and growing my skills to become a better Software engineer.
 - 📫 How to reach me